-Background.
-On August 28, 1986, the Department of Commerce issued an antidumping duty order on imports of petroleum wax candles from China (51 FR 30686).
-Following five-year reviews by Commerce and the Commission, effective September 23, 1999, Commerce issued a continuation of the antidumping duty order on imports of petroleum wax candles from China (64 FR 51514).
-The Commission is now conducting a second review to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
-It will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
-The Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this apply to this review:
+Background.-On July 1, 2002, the Department of Commerce issued a countervailing duty order on imports of PET film from India (67 FR 44179) and antidumping duty orders on imports of PET film from India and Taiwan (67 FR 44174-44175).
+The Commission is conducting reviews to determine whether revocation of the orders would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
+It will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct full reviews or expedited reviews.
+The Commission's determinations in any expedited reviews will be based on the facts available, which may include information provided in response to this

-Definitions.
-The following definitions
+Definitions.-The following definitions apply to these reviews:

-(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year review, as defined by the Department of Commerce.

-(2) The Subject Country in this review

-is China.

-(3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination and its expedited fivevear review determination, the Commission defined the Domestic Like Product as petroleum wax candles.

-(4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination and its expedited five-year review determination, the Commission defined the Domestic Industry as producers of petroleum wax candles.

-(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.
+- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by the Department of Commerce. - (2) The Subject Countries in these reviews are India and Taiwan. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determinations, the Commission defined the Domestic Like Product as all PET film, not including equivalent PET film - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determination, the Commission defined the Domestic Industry to include all domestic producers of PET film. - (5) The Order Date is the date that the antidumping and countervailing duty orders under review became effective.
+In these reviews, the Order Date is July 1, 2002. - (6) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.

-Participation in the review and public service list.
-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the review as parties must file an entry of appearance with the Secretary to the Commission, as provided in § 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
-The Secretary will maintain a public service list containing the names and addresses of all persons, or their representatives, who are parties to the review.
+Participation in the reviews and public service list.-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the reviews as parties must file an entry of appearance with the Secretary to the Commission, as provided in section 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
+The Secretary will maintain a public service list containing the names and addresses of all persons, or their representatives, who are parties to the reviews.